1. Home

 A beach blanket with waterproof backing is handy to have, too!

-And last but not least, when your evening comes to an end, please be sure your fire is fully extinguished, and take your trash with you for proper disposal.
+When your evening comes to an end, please be sure your fire is fully extinguished, and take your trash with you for proper disposal.

 Let's all do our share to keep Cape Cod's beaches pristine!